 Text, Photo and Video by Monsi A. Serrano

-Globe Telecom is all set to work closely with the Department of Tourism (DOT) in promoting a sustainable Philippine tourism by providing the necessary digital technology infrastructure, tools and solutions that would empower businesses from various sectors such as hotels, food and restaurant, airlines, retail, among others.
+Globe Telecom is all set to work closely with the Department of Tourism (DOT) in promoting sustainable Philippine tourism by providing the necessary digital technology infrastructure, tools and solutions that would empower businesses from various sectors such as hotels, food, and restaurant, airlines, retail, among others.

 The day-long conference gathered more than 200 tourism industry leaders, business owners and other stakeholders to inspire participants to create the future of travel through experts presenting various tourism trends that will shape their businesses in the years to come.

 “Tourism is a multi-faceted industry.
 The only way to enhance it is through the holistic development of the sector.
 We will be advocates of responsible tourist destinations and we will be champions of sustainable tourism to create a dependable source of income for Filipinos.
 With all the positive changes that we aim to bring forward in the next four years, we invite the private sector to be our partners in responsibly developing tourism products, infrastructure, and services,” Puyat said.